New Protections for NY State Renters

 It is good practice to document all complaints whether to the landlord or otherwise.
 This helps the tenant to assert their rights in court.
 See Communicating with your Landlord for more information.

 If the court rules in favor of the landlord, the presiding judge can issue a Warrant of Eviction.
-This is a formal court order that gives the Marshal the authority to remove the tenant and their belongings.
+This is a formal court order that gives the Sheriff, Constable, or Marshal the authority to remove the tenant and their belongings.
 After the day of service, at least 14 days must pass before the Warrant can be executed.
 Before, the Warrant could be executed 3 days after the day of service.
 Warrants can only be executed on business days during daylight hours.
 The court must say on the Warrant the earliest date of execution.
 If the tenant pays the Court the full amount owed before the Warrant is executed, the Warrant should be vacated.